-A standard day at Impington International College runs from Period 1 - 5.
-Breakfast is available in the Common Room servery from 8:15am.
-During study periods, alongside Period 0, Period 6 and Period 7, there are various places around the College that you can work, including: the library, the computers in the study room, the common room and the quiet study area in the sixth form building.
-You are welcome to work in the building until it closes each evening.
+A standard day at Impington International College runs from Period 0 – 6.
+Coffee, tea and hot chocolate are available all day in the common room from 8:00 am.
+Breakfast snacks are available to purchase through the Student Congress on most days.
+During study periods, there are various places you can work including the common room, the library and the quiet study area in the Alan Rogers Building.
+You are welcome to work in this building until it closes each evening.

 |Period 0||08:00 – 09:00|

 |Period 4||12:40 – 13:40|